-A registered architect for 17 years, Tom joined MSR in 2015.
+Registered in Wisconsin for 17 years, Tom joined MSR in 2015.
 He has a proven ability to provide innovative and practical architectural solutions in response to project programmatic, site, regulatory, budget, and schedule requirements.
 Tom has extensive experience collaborating with project stakeholders, other team members, and consultants to achieve individual project goals.
 He has worked on a wide range of projects, from custom single-family homes to large-scale corporate, educational, cultural, healthcare, hospitality, and transportation facilities.
 Prior to joining MSR, Tom worked as an architectural consultant for several years and with Miller Dunwiddie Architects for 13 years.
 Tom holds a Bachelor of Science in Architecture from the University of Maryland and completed a project management graduate program at the University of Saint Thomas.

 Associate AIA, Designer